Raeesa12/Driver-Safety/README.md

 ### 2. Key Features

-DriveIQ provides the tools necessary to analyze behavior and chart a path to safer driving:
+(Name) provides the tools necessary to analyze behavior and chart a path to safer driving:

 * **Personalized Risk Score:** An objective, calculated metric that quantifies the risk level of a driver based on recent activity (Lower score = Safer).
 * **Behavioral Deep Dive:** Visualize frequency and severity of specific risky events (e.g., harsh braking, rapid acceleration, speeding duration) with contextual maps and timestamps.